oscarmoore38/PID-Controller-STM32/README.md

 I was still curious why removing the GND and high wires had spun the motor earlier.
 My best guess is that removing those wires caused the driver input pins to float.
 The motor driver likely has internal pull-up resistors that pulled the floating inputs high, although I couldn't confirm this in the spec sheet.
 Either way, floating inputs producing unpredictable behavior is a good lesson in itself.

-This debug took me a few hours, and I basically discovered the issue accidently.
+This debug took me a few hours, and I basically discovered the issue accidentally.
 My main takeaway is to reach for circuit component spec sheets earlier.

 ---